Skip to main content

 Workshops are offered throughout the year to enhance the intern’s knowledge and skills in assessment and intervention for ASD.
 The “Childhood Autism Rating Scale – High Functioning (CARS2-HF) and DSM V: Assessing the Full spectrum of ASD” workshop is offered virtually over three sessions and open to all interested interns.
 Participation in other TEACCH workshops, including our virtual Fundamentals of Structured TEACCHing or Five-Day Classroom Training are also options for the TEACCH intern or other interns who complete a rotation at TEACCH.
 General didactics are offered to trainees on a weekly basis and are tailored to their learning needs.

-Interns at TEACCH will have opportunities to supervise practicum-level students from clinical and school psychology.
+Interns at TEACCH may have opportunities to supervise practicum-level students from clinical and school psychology.
 Opportunities to provide education and training to students from other disciplines including social work, occupational therapy, speech and language, and education are also possible.

 Program Highlights